rqlite/rqlite.io/content/en/docs/Guides/direct-access/_index.md

 ---

 <div style="border-left: 4px solid red; padding: 10px; background-color: #ffe6e6;">
-<strong>⚠️ Warning:</strong> Failure to follow these directions precisely risks data loss.
+<strong>⚠️ Warning:</strong> If you do not follow these instructions carefully, you may lose data.
 </div>
 <br>